avocado-framework/avocado/docs/source/WritingTests.rst

-location of the test suite code (tarball) through :func:`avocado.Test.get_data_path`, then uncompress the tarball through :func:`avocado.utils.archive.extract`, an API that will decompress the suite tarball, followed by ``build.make``, that will build the suite.
+location of the test suite code (tarball) through :func:`avocado.Test.get_data_path`, then uncompress the tarball through :func:`avocado.utils.archive.extract`, an API that will decompress the suite tarball, followed by :func:`avocado.utils.build.make`, that will build the suite.

 The ``setUp`` method is the only place in avocado where you are allowed to call the ``skip`` method, given that, if a test started to be executed, by